Student Organization Funding

 - All approved funding requests may only be funded up to 50% of the total amount encumbered from traveling.

-- Once approved for funding, a representative must return to CSUN Senate with a brief summary of your accomplishments in the 2017/2018 academic year to be eligible for funding in the 2018/2019 year.
+- Once approved for funding, a representative of at least one undergraduate student member must return to CSUN Senate with a brief summary of your accomplishments in the 2018-2019 academic year to be eligible for funding in the 2019-2020 academic year.

-- Each RSO that receives funding must submit copies of receipts for proof of purchase by September 1, 2018.
+- Each RSO that receives funding must submit copies of receipts for proof of purchase by September 1st of the next fiscal year.

 - If your organization does not have an EIN or Supplier ID, you may be a 'sponsored student org' meaning you are supported by a university account and would instead have a program code (that looks like this: PGxxxxx) that you can provide to denote the university account in which to transfer awarded funds.